Reference Tools

 How to Use the Antibiotic Reference Table

-Search: Type an antibiotic name (e.g. Ampicillin), abbreviation (e.g. Kan), or solvent (e.g. water, DMSO) to filter the table instantly.
+Search: Type an antibiotic name (e.g. Ampicillin), abbreviation (e.g. Kan), class name (e.g. Aminoglycoside), or solvent keyword (e.g. water, DMSO, ethanol) into the search box to filter the table in real time.
+The search covers all fields including target organisms.

-Filter by type or solvent: Use the filter buttons to show only bacterial antibiotics, antifungal agents, or antibiotics grouped by their stock solvent.
+Filter by type or solvent: Use the filter buttons to narrow the table to bacterial antibiotics only, antifungal agents, or to antibiotics grouped by their stock preparation solvent (water-soluble, ethanol-based, or DMSO-based).
+This is especially useful when planning experiments with solvent-sensitive cell lines.

-Click any row to expand the full detail panel showing all properties, mechanism of action, stock preparation steps, and important notes.
+Click any row to expand the full detail panel below the table.
+The detail panel shows all concentration parameters, dilution factors, stock and working storage conditions, mechanism of action, step-by-step stock preparation instructions, and important usage notes for that antibiotic.

 // Stock → Working solution calculation:

-Volume (stock) = Working conc. × Total volume / Stock conc.
+V(stock) = [Working conc. × Total media volume] / Stock conc.

 // Always add antibiotics AFTER autoclaved media cools to ≤55°C